matrix-org/matrix-spec-proposals/proposals/3907-mute-policy-recommendation.md

 There are few if any viable alternatives to doing this via Policy lists to achieve the goals of the MSC.

-But the way this MSC recommends applying a mute is straight up inferior to MSC_DAG_MUTE way of doing it.
+But the way this MSC recommends applying a mute is straight up inferior to MSC3909 way of doing it.
 The MSCs in this MSC package are all not dependent on each other but are greatly enhanced by each other.

-Now as for how to practically implement a mute the merits of preferring the approach taken in MSC_DAG_MUTE are going to be discussed in that MSC.
+Now as for how to practically implement a mute the merits of preferring the approach taken in MSC3909 are going to be discussed in that MSC.

 ## Security considerations

 This MSC has no new security considerations for policy lists.
-But applying this MSC without the use of MSC_DAG_MUTE will require that the applying party in the case of applying at a room level against a user the issuance of new power level events.
+But applying this MSC without the use of MSC3909 will require that the applying party in the case of applying at a room level against a user the issuance of new power level events.
 This is problematic due to the effects it has on the room state.
-This is elaborated on in MSC_DAG_MUTE
+This is elaborated on in MSC3909

 ## Unstable prefix